mmistakes/minimal-mistakes/_posts/2017-11-09-Making-a-responsive-medieval-board-with-SVG-stacks.md

   </symbol>
 ```

-Then, we make our new pattern and add a path with a shape of a rectangule to set a background color.
+Then, we make our new pattern and add a path with a shape of a rectangle to set a background color.
 We also use two copies of the planks grooves, each one with
 a different color and we move the last one a little bit downwards.

 ```xml